-A function is called in an SAP system via RFC.
-Import and export parameters of different types can be addressed (simple, structures, tables).
-Calls are synchronous.
+A RFC is used to call-up a function in an SAP system.
+Import and export parameters of different types can be used (simple, structures, tables).
+The call-ups are carried out synchronously.

-BAPIs are standard interfaces of the SAP system and enable access to methods of business objects.
-Similar to RFCs, functions are addressed and their parameters (simple, structures, tables) are made available.
-The call is also synchronous.
+BAPIs are standard interfaces of the SAP system and allow access to methods of business objects.
+Similar to RFCs, functions are addressed and their parameters (simple, structures, tables) made available.
+The call is also made synchronously.

 The IDoc data format is used for asynchronous data transfer.
-IDocs are structured documents that are used to send and receive transaction-based data to the SAP system.
+IDocs are structured documents used to send and receive transaction-based data to and from the SAP system.

-The RFC-Trigger allows availability of all RFC functions through the OPC Router.
-The can be addressed from within a SAP system by registering the OPC Router as external system in SAP.
-Wenn the RFC function is called in the OPC Router, data can also be transferred, which have been made available as data fields in that connection through a trigger.
+The RFC Trigger allows you to provide an RFC Function within the OPC Router.
+You can retrieve this function from an SAP system by creating OPC Router as an external system.
+When calling the RFC function in the OPC Router, data can also be transferred and the trigger makes this data available as data fields in the connection.

-The SAP systems plug-in can browse RFCs, BAPIs and IDocs that are available in the respective SAP system.
+The SAP system plug-in can browse the available RFCs, BAPIs, and IDocs from the SAP system.

 RFC and BAPI

 For the types RFC and BAPI, the existing functions and objects can be filtered and selected.
-In relation to the selection, the simple, the structured and the table parameters are then made available for selection.
+In relation to the selection, the simple, structured and table parameters are available for selection.

-The IDoc types configured in the SAP system are read out by the OPC router.
-The structure of the selected IDoc is then displayed in the object so that the desired data fields of the IDoc can be used in the structure of the transfer.
+The IDoc types configured in the SAP system are read by the OPC Router.
+The structure of the selected IDoc is displayed in the object so that the required IDoc data fields can be used in the transfer structure.